Dalmeny railway station: History

 The current station is the second to serve the town.
 The first station was on the Port Edgar branch of the Edinburgh and Glasgow Railway which opened on 1 March 1866.
 The North British Railway closed the original station on 5 March 1890 to be replaced by the existing station at the same time as the opening of the Forth Bridge.

 Services

 The majority of trains calling at the station (4 per hour each way Mon-Sat, 2 per hour on Sundays) are part of the Fife Circle Line services, however there is a daily service between and that calls here and uses the line to Winchburgh Junction.
-(This service was withdrawn in 2020, but is to be reinstated in the December 2025 timetable) The winter 2010/11 timetable extended the majority of the Fife Circle Line services to (at the south east end of the Edinburgh Crossrail), but since September 2015, only a few do so (working to/from at peak periods).
+(This service was withdrawn in 2020, but was reinstated in the December 2025 timetable) The winter 2010/11 timetable extended the majority of the Fife Circle Line services to (at the south east end of the Edinburgh Crossrail), but since September 2015, only a few do so (working to/from at peak periods).